Jonathan Martin

 Jonathan loved deeply in return.
 As news spread of his death, his family became aware that dozens if not hundreds of people across the country considered Jonny their "best friend."

 Jonathan was larger than life, and once you met him, you never forgot him.
-Very funny, witty and observant, he was a superb mimic, with a wonderful laugh that made everyone else laugh.
+Intuitively funny, witty and observant, he was a superb mimic, with a wonderful laugh that made everyone else laugh.

 Jonathan treasured the beauty of the natural world and its manifestations in human creativity.
 He loved animals, especially his cat, Poppy, and delighted in engaging with children.
 Their free actions, speech, humor and spontaneity brought out the child in him.